 - It, like LED bulbs, can operate at 100 to 250 volts.
 The speed of a normal fan decreases significantly as the voltage drops.

-- Because the power consumption of BLDC fan is very low when using an inverter power system , the battery backup doubles as compared to normal fan.
-In general, BLDC fans will be an asset in this regard because the fan’s smooth operation is primarily aimed at inverter customers.
+- Because the power consumption of the BLDC fan is deficient when using an inverter power system, the battery backup doubles as compared to a normal fan.
+In general, BLDC fans will be an asset because the fan’s smooth operation is primarily aimed at inverter customers.
 The energy required for a standard fan can be used to power two BLDC fans without increasing the inverter’s or battery’s capacity.

 Disadvantages of a BLDC Fan

 - A BLDC fan is at least twice as expensive as a standard ceiling fan.
 BLDC fans can be purchased from a variety of companies for Rs 2500 and up.

 - LED bulbs are typically damaged as a result of electronic drive circuits being ignited by lightning.
 Because the heart of BLDC fans is also an electronic circuit, it is impossible to predict how lightning resistant they will be.

 One thing is certain: the cost of a BLDC fan will be repaid in two to three years.
 In any case, at least a three-year warranty will be an added benefit.

 Energy Consumption and Money Savings by BLDC Fans